 Unfortunately, people that offer pedicures don’t always have the proper knowledge about how to properly handle a person’s nails.

 This could lead to them doing something wrong, thus causing ingrown nails and infections.

 5. Cut Your Nails and Don’t Cause Swelling

-Although we recommend that you see a podiatrist so that they can be the one to keep your feet healthy and cut your nails properly, you can cut them yourself.
-We recommend that you do it by following the line of the nail, without cutting too close to the skin and without leaving chips or pieces that can get buried behind.
-You should do this procedure with a big nail clipper that has a big enough blade.
+Although we recommend that you see a podiatrist so he or she can be the one to keep your feet healthy and cut your nails properly, you can also cut them yourself.
+We recommend that you do this by following your nails’ natural shape.